c64cosmin/terminoids/README.md

 What I mean is that KEY_UP & KEY_DOWN events are not supported,\
 the way the terminal works is to get a key stroke event and act accordingly.

-Due to this limitation the game has two input modes:
-- Sticky : This works by pressing one button, it becomes enabled until you press again\
-           For example if you press forward once you keep going forward until\
-           you press forward again\
-           This doesn't apply to directions, only firing and forward movement\
-- Non-sticky : This mean that buttons have to be tapped in order to get a move\
+This mean that buttons have to be tapped in order to get a move\
 holding a button down will work until another button is pressed\
 Remember this works inside the terminal, so like a text editor\
 You cannot press two buttons at once, you got to tap them.

-You start with Sticky mode enabled!
+Due to this limitation the game work like this:
+- Pressing **Fire** button will enable firing, the ship will fire automatically\
+  until the **Fire** is pressed again to stop
+- Pressing **Left** or **Right** will turn the ship only a slight amount
+- Pressing **Up** will propel the ship forward a slight amount

 Left - Right  : Rotate ship\
 Up            : Move forward\
-Down          : Stop movement (For sticky mode)\
-Tab           : Switch between sticky & non-sticky\
-Space         : Fire
+Space         : Fire\
+P             : Pause\
+Q or Ctrl-C   : Exit

 #### Asteroids